datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 Our support mailbox is available at support@datacontroller.io - a trained Data Controller technician will respond to all queries within 8 business hours.
 Business hours are Monday to Friday, 9am until 5pm GMT.

-We aim to meet these targets in 90% of all incidents reported.
+We aim to meet this target in 90% of all incidents reported.
 Support issues will be worked on until a mutually agreed resolution is achieved, or until the customer requests the issue to be closed.
-If there is no response or update from a customer on an issue for more than 30 calendar days, the issue will be closed.
+If there is no response or update from a customer on an issue for more than 30 calendar days, the issue will be deemed closed.

 ### In Scope Support